State's coronavirus residents' deaths pass 11,000 with 148 rise; cases up 3,197

 Florida is in fifth place in the United States with 11,105 deaths, and nonresident deaths increased by 2 to 144 for a total of 11,249.
 On June 16, Florida was in 11th place in the nation.

-Texas is in fourth place with the addition of a U.S.-high 196 deaths Friday after a state-record 324 on Aug.
-11, for a total of 12,266.
-California reported 140 new deaths and is in third place overall with 12,690.
+Texas is in fourth place with the addition of a U.S.-high 154 deaths Saturday after a state-record 324 on Aug.
+11, for a total of 12,420.
+California reported 144 new deaths, just 4 behind Florida, and is in third place overall with 12,834.

 Deaths